riforik/RikardChatHTML/README.md

 * [Atom.io](https://atom.io/) - For creating the chat bot

-#### NOTED: Only the levels will work with data from MY PERSONAL databases, you must add your own connection settings to port from your db of choice.
+#### NOTED: None of the commands where database info is grabbed will work.
+You must add your own connection settings to port from your db of choice.

 After installing the files
 Get to editing and show me what you can do!